UniversityOfSaintThomas/StThomas_ReadMeFirst/README.md

 ### Unsynchronized Teams
 An unsynchronized team is created in GitHub but not connected to any St. Thomas group.
 The team's admin must manually manage its member list within GitHub campus.
 This is done through the team's Members tab.
 It is simpler to set up initially, but more arduous to manage.
 Unsynchronized teams may also have child teams.
 (Synchronized teams may not.)

-### Team Creation Etiquette
-Any user of the St. Thomas GitHub Campus Organization is free to create and manage teams -- as many as you want, synchronized or unsyncrhonized.
-However, we request that any teams you create be set to Secret (not Visible).
-The list of Visible teams is curated by ITS.